Kingdom of Sophene: Religion and culture

 The Orontid dynasty in Sophene practiced Zoroastrianism.
 According to modern historian Michał Marciak, the well-attested existence of Iranian culture in Sophene could be understood, as it was by Nina Garsoïan, as a derivation of Greater Armenia and indirectly from Iran.
 He also considers it possible that the strong existence of Iranian culture might have influenced Roman and Greek writers to regard the region as Armenian.
-The Orontids were involved or revived certain local practices of their Persian satrapal descendants to make their small realm stand out.
+The Orontids of Sophene "engaged or reinvigorated certain regional traditions of their Persian satrapal ancestors to give their fledgling kingdom the perception of depth."
 Furthermore, with the names of the royal members of the family including the names of their newfound cities, the Orontids emphasized their Achaemenid and Orontid royal dynastic aspirations, and also their Iranian cultural background.
 This included names such as Xerxes and Arsames, common amongst the Achaemenid dynasty and the Persian elite.
 The name of "Sames" is possibly derived from the Avestan name Sāma, the father of the Avestan hero Garshasp, which would indicate some sort of custom of Iranian religious or epic lore amongst the Orontids.

 Iranian cults were popular in Sophene amongst the nobility, who gave themselves theophoric Iranian names, and the peasantry, who sacrificed horses in the name of the goddess Anahita.
 Anahita was highly popular in the country, with animals such as cows and horses being regularly sacrificed in her name.
 The coins minted in Sophene depicted several figures, such as Herakles, winged thunderbolts and eagles.
 The iconography of Herakles may have been used as a representation of the Zoroastrian gods Verethragna or Ahura Mazda, similar to the Parthian Empire.